saferpay/jsonapi/texts/ChapterTransaction.md

 ## <a name="Payment_v1_Transaction_AssertRefund"></a>Transaction AssertRefund <span class="label text-mandatory">Business license</span>

-This method is only supported for pending refund transactions
+This method is only supported for pending refund transactions (only used for paydirekt at the moment)

 --->>>